Student handbooks & grading

 Grading at SSE - students enrolled from fall 2016

-A new grading system at SSE is to be implemented for students enrolled from the Fall term of 2016.
+A new grading system at SSE was implemented for students enrolled from the Fall term of 2016.
 This concerns students at Bachelor and Master level.

 1.5 credits for one full week of studies equal to 60 credits for a full academic year, and four passing grades: Excellent, Very Good, Good and Pass.

 GRADE POINT AVERAGE (GPA) - STUDENTS ENROLLED FROM fall 2016

 A Grade Point Average (GPA) is calculated on all approved courses graded on the Excellent – Pass grading scale.
 The calculation is performed by assigning a numerical value to each grade (Excellent = 5.00 points, Very Good = 4.00, Good = 3.50, Pass = 3.00) which is then weighted by the number of credits for each course.
 This is done by multiplying the numerical value by the number of credits for each course and then calculating the sum total.
 To calculate the GPA, the total is then divided by the total number of credits achieved as shown in the formula below:

 A student's GPA can vary between 3.0 and 5.0, where 5.0 is the highest.
 The GPA also includes any complementary courses taken beyond the degree requirement.

 ECTS Grading at SSE - students enrolled before 2016

 In 2007 the Stockholm School of Economics changed its grading system in conjunction with the transformation to the Bologna Model.